Often there are little things that can be done to increase sales, without investing a lot of time or money.

 Just glancing down this list when you are trying to do thirty other things isn’t going to yield any creative strategies for how to go about introducing the ideas.

-- Present your vendors incentives to bring you new customers.
+5. Present incentives to your vendors to bring you new customers.

 If you have a car, try getting some magnetic signs for your vehicle(s).